What is otitis media?

 - Your child develops a stiff neck.

-- You child acts very lethargic, responds poorly, or is inconsolable.
+- You child acts very lethargic (sluggish), responds poorly, or is inconsolable.

-Call your child’s physician during office hours if:
+Call your child's doctor during office hours if:

 - The fever or pain is not gone after your child is diagnosed with an ear infection.